Next-Flip/Momentum-Apps/sentry_safe/README.md

 - Recursively clone your base firmware (official or not)
 - Clone this repository in `applications_user`
 - Build with `./fbt fap_dist APPSRC=applications_user/flipperzero-sentry-safe-plugin`
-- Retreive builed fap in dist subfolders
+- Retrieve builed fap in dist subfolders

 (More info about build tool [here](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md))